Zenslim/duxbury-landing/README.md

-# duxbury-landing
+# ZenTrust Landing Page
-Landing page for the Duxbury Regenerates project
+A minimal React + Tailwind site for ZenTrust.